microsoft/atlas-design/css-technical-plan.md

     - convert tokens to hsla (pending dropping IE theming confirmation)
     - raw colors in palette.scss
     - themed colors in color-themes.scss
-  - 👨‍💻 spacing tokens 🌟🌟🌟Here is where you left off.🌟⭐⭐
+  - 👨‍💻 spacing tokens
+    - 💭 Since docs-ui has spacing atomics already, which are derived from variables this issue is the most dangerous
+    - 💭 Will likely require an organized migration of class in docs-ui for those that will generate atomics.
   - 👨‍💻 typography, font-size tokens
   - 👨‍💻 depth/shadow tokens
   - 👨‍💻 z-index tokens